By Mike Loughrin, CEO for Transformance Advisors

 You the know type.
 They think they know it all and have all the answers.

 And yes, it’s easy to have all the answers when you never think deeply about the questions.

 The charlatan was seeking to dazzle me with his wisdom that 5S is a fundamental element of all lean programs and it needs to be the first thing everyone does.

 Most of us know The 5S System sounds very easy and powerful.

 Most of us, who have tried to implement 5S, have been disappointed and amazed at the challenges.

 The old joke proclaims: “it’s fun and easy to do The 3S System.”
-Yes, the first three steps – sort, stabilize, and shine – are fun and easy.
+Yes, the first three steps – sort, stabilize (or straighten), and shine – are fun and easy.